 Direct Temporary Housing Assistance in Iowa

-- FEMA will refer any applicants currently eligible for direct housing who declined available commercial mobile home parks and whose current housing situation has changed since July 16, 2019, to the local Long Term Recovery Groups and Disaster Case Management process.
+- Any applicants currently eligible for direct housing who declined available commercial mobile home parks and whose current housing situation changes after July 16 will be referred to the local Long Term Recovery Groups and Disaster Case Management process.

 Disaster Unemployment Assistance (DUA)

-- DUA is available to eligible individuals in Muscatine County whose employment or self-employment was lost or interrupted due to severe storms and flooding March 12–June 15, 2019.
-Eligible applicants in Muscatine County must file by Aug.
+DUA is now available to eligible individuals in Muscatine County, designated for federal Individual Assistance on July 9, 2019, whose employment or self-employment was lost or interrupted due to severe storms and flooding March 12-June 15, 2019.
+To be considered, eligible applicants in Muscatine County must file by Aug.
 9, 2019.
-Individuals who want to apply for assistance must file a claim online at iowaworkforcedevelopment.gov/file-claim-unemployment-insurance-benefits.
-Claim applications can be filed online at any time.
-If assistance is needed over the phone, call IWD Customer Service at 866-239-0843.

 Voluntary Agency Liaisons

-- FEMA Voluntary Agency Liaisons (VALs) have supported the formation of Long Term Recovery Committees in the 10 designated IA counties to help meet identified unmet needs of disaster survivors.
-VALs continue to attend meetings and conduct outreach in these counties.
+- FEMA Voluntary Agency Liaisons (VALs) have supported the formation of Long Term Recovery Committees in Fremont, Mills and Harrison counties to help meet identified unmet needs of disaster survivors.

-- As of July 31, 374 Requests for Public Assistance have been submitted by governmental entities and nonprofits and have been approved as eligible for funds to repair or replace disaster-damaged infrastructure.
+As of July 11, 396 Requests for Public Assistance have been submitted by governmental entities and nonprofits for approval seeking to be eligible for funds to repair or replace damaged infrastructure.

 - Hazard mitigation supports local projects intended to reduce or eliminate future disaster damage.
 The state has opened the grant application period for the hazard mitigation program to be offered statewide for eligible applicants in all 99 Iowa counties.